Beyond Frosting » Recipes » Desserts » Pies » Easy Pie Crust

 A close-up shot of the crimped edges of a homemade butter pie crust

-• All-Purpose Flour: Use the spoon and level method rather than scooping your measuring cup directly into the flour.
-This ensures accurate measurements.
+• All-Purpose Flour – Use a kitchen scale or the spoon and level method rather than scooping your measuring cup directly into the flour.
+Accurate measuring is super important!
+I go into this in-depth in my tutorial on how to measure flour.

-• Distilled White Vinegar: Vinegar helps protect the dough against overworking, but you can use water instead if preffered.
+• Distilled White Vinegar – Vinegar helps protect the dough against overworking.
+If you don’t have white vinegar, you can use water instead if preferred.

 How to Make Pie Crust From Scratch